WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 2. [Challenge Sets](./subtasks/challenge/): While other participants are worried with building stronger and better metrics, participants of this subtask have to build challengesets that identify where metrics fail!

 ## Paper Describing Your Metric
 You are invited to submit a short paper (4 to 6 pages) to WMT describing your automatic evaluation metric.
-Information on how to submit is available here.
 Shared task submission description papers are non-archival, and you are not required to submit a paper if you do not want to.
 If you don't, we ask that you give an appropriate reference describing your metric that we can cite in the overview paper.

 ## Training Data